-Storage is provided by the cupboards, lockers and within the seat bases.
-Additional storage is available in the overcab Luton area and also in the external underfloor locker on the offside of the vehicle.
-Access to the offside under seat storage is provided via the lockable exterior hatch door.
+Storage is provided by the cupboards, lockers and within the settee bases.
+Access to the nearside under seat storage is also provided via the lockable exterior hatch door.
+Additional storage is available in the luton lockers, above the cab, and in the underfloor exterior locker on the nearside of the vehicle.